nathanieldchu/academic-kickstart/content/philosophy/values.md

 ## <i class="fas fa-clock" style="color:hsl(209, 100%, 50%)"></i> Value time

 Given the brevity of life, I want to make the most of every moment.
-Every second should be spent creating value, whether that value is to me, others, or the world.
+Every second should be spent creating value, whether to me, others, or the world.

 ## <i class="fas fa-brain" style="color:hsl(209, 100%, 50%)"></i> Live thoughtfully

-I strive to analyze every action's inspiration, implementation, and consequence.
+I strive to analyze all of my actions: their inspiration, implementation, and consequence.
 Always ask why.
 Then ask how can it be better?

 ## <i class="fas fa-seedling" style="color:hsl(209, 100%, 50%)"></i> Seek growth